 On May 26, 2015, Black Knight closed its initial public offering ("IPO") of 20,700,000 shares of Class A common stock at a price to the public of \$24.50 per share, which included 2,700,000 shares of Class A common stock issued upon the exercise in full of the underwriters' option to purchase additional shares.
 Black Knight received net proceeds of \$475 million from the offering, after deduction of underwriter discount and expenses.
 In connection with the IPO, Black Knight amended and restated their certificate of incorporation to authorize the issuance of two classes of common stock, Class A common stock and Class B common stock, which will generally vote together as a single class on all matters submitted for a vote to stockholders.
 As a result, Black Knight issued shares of Class B common stock to us, and certain Thomas H. Lee Partners affiliates, as the holders of membership interests in Black Knight Operating, LLC prior to the IPO.
-Class B common stock is not publicly traded and does not entitle the holders of Class A common stock.
+Class B common stock is not publicly traded and does not entitle the holders thereof to any of the economic rights, including rights to dividends and distributions upon liquidation that would be provided to holders of Class A common stock.
 Prior to the IPO, we owned 67% of the membership interests in Black Knight Operating LLC.
 Following the IPO, we own 55% of the outstanding shares of Black Knight in the form of Class B common stock, with a corresponding ownership interest in Black Knight Operating, LLC.